-This session is designed to introduce organizations to Asset Based Community Development (ABCD) principles and the Empowered Communities Approach to implementing these principles.
+This session is designed to introduce organizations to Asset Based Community Development (ABCD) principles and the CommUnity-powered Framework for implementing these principles.
 This training event can be tailored for audiences of any size.
 Participants will be introduced to these concepts which are explored in greater detail in our Power Shift Training Series:

 - The Four Bedrock Principles of ABCD that lay the foundation for the Empowered Communities Framework (Power Shift - Foundations Series).

-The Power Shift Training Series (Foundations & Implementation)
+The Power Shift Training Series (Principles & Processes)

-The full-length Power Shift Training Series is offered at 2 different levels of depth and commitment, each one designed to accommodate where participants are in the ABCD learning process.
+The full-length Power Shift Training Series is offered at multiple levels of depth and commitment, each one designed to accommodate where participants are in the ABCD learning process.

 Power Shift Part 1 - Principles Series: A basic understanding of Asset Based Community Development including: